Adrenal and Thyroid Testing

 There are many genetic variants that can affect how thyroid hormones are metabolised and used in the body.
 Sometimes, if you can't seem to get your thyroid to sort itself out with usual measures, it can pay to look for genetic clues.
 The simplest and best known is the DI02 Deiodinase 2 Thyroid Gene Test.
 Some people have a fault on the gene that controls T3 delivery to the brain and these are often people who don't do well on normal thyroxine treatment and who do much better in combination with T3.
 You can read much more about it here: DI02 Deiodinase 2 Gene Test.

 However, it can be a lot deeper than that and I now have a VX Thyroid Gen panel which covers the main genes involved.
 Click on the link to see a full sample report and what each gene refers to.
 You can do the gene panel on its own as the Thyroid Gen test, which is a simple cheek swab.
 Or, you can also add the thyroid blood markers as the Thyroid Pro.
 I like this as it includes all the usual thyroid markers including the autoimmune antibodies as well as Reverse T3, serum and red cell folate, serum and active B12, plus ferritin, Vitamin D and an inflammation CRP check.
 Even better, you can also add an adrenal test to this as the Thyroid Elite.
 That includes six salivary cortisol measurements rather than the usual four, plus DHEA-s, testosterone and oestrogen.
-Both the Thyroid Pro and Elite tests are blood tests and include a phlebotomy home visit in the price, which makes life nice and easy for a change!
+Both the Thyroid Pro and Elite tests are blood tests and include phlebotomy in the price (at designated clinics/hospitals).

 Simply put: if you suspect underactive thyroid, do Thyroid Plus (which I prefer) or the ZRT.
 If you suspect overactive thyroid, do Advanced Thyroid.
 From that, we can then assess whether you need further eg. iodine or halides testing to confirm hidden issues, which you can see below.
 If you want a deeper look and to include genetics, do either the Thyroid Gen or Thyroid Pro.
 If you want to add adrenals to a genetic test, do the Thyroid Elite.